bcgov/networkpolicy-migration-workshop/README.md

 ```

 **Pro Tip 🤓**
-- The `port` is whatever port the pod exposes and has nothing to do with the service or route.
+- The `port` is whatever port the pod exposes.

 ## Testing